 Here are the changes as of 6 January 2022:

-Austria has just exited its fourth lockdown effective 12 December.
+Austria exited its fourth lockdown effective 12 December.
 Shops, theatres, museums and other cultural and entertainment venues are now open … unless you don’t have a vaccine passport.
-Then cases started climbing again in a fifth wave, with an historic high of 28,000 new cases in 24 hours on 19 January.
+Then cases started climbing again in a fifth wave, with an historic high of more than 43,000 new cases in 24 hours on 27 January.

 Late last year, Austria became the first European country to make COVID vaccination a legal requirement.
 Unvaccinated residents have been confined to their homes since mid-November, with regular monitoring to make sure they stay there.